Hi all,

 BG(mt_rand_is_seeded)/BG(rand_is_seeded) are set to 1, they are kept for

-functions use rand/MT rand internally such as shuffle()
+functions use rand/MT rand internally such as shuffle(), call in other

 requests are not random.